Multi-Antenna Jamming in Covert Communication: AN Transmission and detection Strategies for Antennas at Bob

-which is, perhaps, more intuitive for understanding, but very complicated to solve due to the coupled expressions.
-Instead, inspired by existing works on MIMO communication, we suggest and analyze sub-optimal solutions for the above optimization problem.
+Inspired by existing works on MIMO communication, we suggest and analyze sub-optimal solutions for the above optimization problem.
 Specifically, we consider the null steering (also known as "masked beamforming") and Maximal Ratio Combiner (MRC) techniques (\cite{godara1997application,goldsmith2005wireless}) which Bob and the jammer may perform independently to simplify the optimization problem.
 That is, instead of solving the global optimization for both strategies simultaneously, we fix one and perform optimization on the other.
-In a way, this suboptimal schemes decentralized the global optimization problem by forcing the jammer and Bob to rely only on themselves and their ability to enhance the covert rate.
+In a way, these sub-optimal schemes decentralized the global optimization problem by forcing the jammer and Bob to rely only on themselves and their ability to enhance the covert rate.
+Later on, in Corollary \ref{cor-optimal solution for large sigma}, we show that some of the suggested strategies are asymptotically optimal as $\sigma$ grows.